TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [Nativefier](https://github.com/jiahaog/nativefier) - Make any web page a desktop application
 * [OnTopReplica](https://github.com/LorenzCK/OnTopReplica) - A real-time always-on-top “replica” of a window of your choice, for Windows Vista, 7, 8, or 10
 * [Picasa](http://www.majorgeeks.com/files/details/picasa_photo_organizer.html) - Picasa Photo Organizer will help you organize and edit your digital photos, then create online albums to share with everyone
+* [PiGallery2](https://github.com/bpatrik/pigallery2) - This is a directory-first photo gallery website, optimised for running on low resource servers (especially on raspberry pi)
 * [Standard Notes](https://standardnotes.org/) - Standard Notes is a safe place for your notes, thoughts, and life's work.
 * [Reaper](https://www.reaper.fm/) - REAPER is a complete digital audio production application for Windows
 * [SVP4](https://www.svp-team.com/wiki/Download) - Video interpolation software